epogrebnyak/abacus/README.md

 - View trial balance.
 - Make adjustment entries.
 - Close income and expenses accounts and transfer current period profit (loss) to retained earnings.
-- Make post-close entries (eg accrue dividend due to shareholders).
+- Make post-close entries (eg accrue dividend due to shareholders upon dividend announcement).
 - View and save income statement and balance sheet reports.
 - Save period end account balances and use them to initialize a general ledger at the start of a next accounting period.